North Carolina: Economy

-North Carolina's 2018 total gross state product was $496billion.
+North Carolina's 2018 total gross state product was $496 billion.
 Based on American Community Survey 2010–2014 data, North Carolina's median household income was $46,693.
 It ranked forty-first out of fifty states plus the District of Columbia for median household income.
 North Carolina had the fourteenth highest poverty rate in the nation at 17.6%, with 13% of families that were below the poverty line.

 The state has a very diverse economy because of its great availability of hydroelectric power, its pleasant climate, and its wide variety of soils.
 The state ranks third among the South Atlantic states in population, but leads the region in industry and agriculture.
 North Carolina leads the nation in the production of tobacco.

 Charlotte, the state's largest city, is a major textile and trade center.
 According to a Forbes article written in 2013, employment in the "Old North State" has gained many different industry sectors.
 Science, technology, engineering, and math (STEM) industries in the area surrounding North Carolina's capital have grown 17.9 percent since 2001.
 Raleigh ranked the third best city for technology in 2020 due to the state's growing technology sector.
-In 2010, North Carolina's total gross state product was $424.9billion, while the state debt in November 2012, according to one source, totalled $2.4billion, while according to another, was in 2012 $57.8billion.
-In 2011, the civilian labor force was at around 4.5million with employment near 4.1million.
+In 2010, North Carolina's total gross state product was $424.9 billion, while the state debt in November 2012, according to one source, totaled $2.4 billion, while according to another, was in 2012 $57.8 billion.
+In 2011, the civilian labor force was at around 4.5 million with employment near 4.1 million.

 North Carolina is the leading U.S. state in production of flue-cured tobacco and sweet potatoes, and comes second in the farming of pigs and hogs, trout, and turkeys.
 In the three most recent USDA surveys (2002, 2007, 2012), North Carolina also ranked second in the production of Christmas trees.

 North Carolina has 15 metropolitan areas, and in 2010 was chosen as the third-best state for business by Forbes Magazine, and the second-best state by chief executive officer Magazine.
 Since 2000, there has been a clear division in the economic growth of North Carolina's urban and rural areas.
 While North Carolina's urban areas have enjoyed a prosperous economy with steady job growth, low unemployment, and rising wages, many of the state's rural counties have suffered from job loss, rising levels of poverty, and population loss as their manufacturing base has declined.
 According to one estimate, one-half of North Carolina's 100 counties have lost population since 2010, primarily due to the poor economy in many of North Carolina's rural areas.
 However, the population of the state's urban areas is steadily increasing.